groupvine/gv-doc/notices/Dec-2020-Update.md

   sender-confirmation security step with a new setting on the Account Settings page.

-* You can now download a template membership file for your account on the Membership Upload & Export page, to make it easier to create and upload new membership additions or changes using a membership import file.
+* A template membership file can now be downloaded for your account on the Membership Upload & Export page, to make it easier to create and upload new membership additions or changes using a membership import file.

-* When adding a new member on the "Add New Member" membership page, the new member information (beyond name, email address and role) can be immediately edited on that page.
+* When adding a new member on the "Add New Member" membership page, the new member information can then be immediately edited on that page.

-* Online email editor updated to include more font choices: Arial Black, Comic Sans MS, Impact, Ubuntu, and Ubunto Mono.
+* The online email editor has been updated to include additional font
+  choices: Arial Black, Comic Sans MS, Impact, Ubuntu, and Ubunto Mono.

-* Image handling updated in online email editor to make it easier to insert text immediately before and after, and to add more scaling options.
+* Image handling has been updated in online email editor to make it easier to insert text immediately before and after, and with more image scaling options.

-* Manage Lists page in sub-groups now also list the lists defined and managed at the Account level for informational purposes.
+* The Manage Lists page in sub-groups now also includes a list of the Lists defined and managed at the Account level for reference.

 * Email notifications are now regularly sent to account Admins when there are pending membership applications.
 The frequency of these notifications can be controlled on the Account Settings page.

-* Add support for numeric-only list names (like "2020", "20201").
+* Support has been added for numeric-only list names (like "2020", "20201").

 Finally, we always appreciate hearing from you on changes and